-The other day I completed an Australia Shepherd collage, as part of my dog portrait series.
+The other day I completed an Australian Shepherd collage, as part of my dog portrait series.
 I have a tendency of being drawn to animal portraits for my collages, so I feel a need to try to change things up this year by exploring landscapes/cityscapes and still life work.
 We’ll see what I end up piecing together next!

 It’s been a while since I’ve made any new work.
 Life has been difficult for a number of reasons these days, and as a result, I’ve had to put my art on hold.
 Luckily my time has freed up a bit lately, and I felt a need to dive back into art-making.
 I figured what better way to get back into my creative routine than by making a collage of one of my favorite types of dog?